cdebotton/react-relay-redux/README.md

 # Universal React Relay Redux

+## Deprecated

+I'm no longer maintaining this repository.
+Please take a look at [cdebotton/react-universal](http://www.github.com/cdebotton/react-universal).

 This is not a functional kit yet, too many todos to mention.
 Some key points are:

 - React View Layer